MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 connection or download transfer (applied per buffer during transfer).

-tls_rigour (default: medium)
+tlsRigour (default: medium)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-tls_rigour can be set to: *lax, medium, or strict*, and gives a hint to the
+tlsRigour can be set to: *lax, medium, or strict*, and gives a hint to the
 application of how to configure TLS connections.
 TLS, or Transport Level
 Security (used to be called Secure Socket Layer (SSL)) is the wrapping of
 normal TCP sockets in standard encryption.
 There are many aspects of TLS